-We have adopted an "opt in" distribution reinvestment plan pursuant to which you may elect to have the full amount of your cash distributions reinvested in additional shares of our common stock.
-Participants in our distribution reinvestment plan are free to elect to participate or terminate participation in the plan within a reasonable time as specified in the plan.
-If you do not elect to participate in the plan, you will automatically receive any distributions we declare in cash.
-For example, if our Board authorizes, and we declare, a cash distribution, then if you have "opted in" to our distribution reinvestment plan you will have your cash distributions reinvested in additional shares of our common stock, rather than receiving the cash distributions.
-However, certain state authorities or regulators may impose restrictions from time to time that may prevent or limit a stockholder's ability to participate in our distribution reinvestment plan.
-You should contact your broker or financial intermediary regarding any such restrictions that may be applicable to your investment in shares of our common stock.
+We have adopted an "opt in" distribution ren vestment plan pursuant to which you may elect to have the full amount of your cash distributions reinvested in additional shares of our common stock.
+Participants in our distribution remessment plan are free to elect to participate or terminate participation in the plan within a reasonable time as specified in the plan.
+If you do not elect to participate in the plan, you will automatically aceive any distributions we declare in cash.
+For example, for board authorizes, and we declare, a cash distribution, then if you have "opted in" to our distribution reinvestment plan ou will have your cash distributions reinvested in additional slapes of our common stock, rather than receiving the cash distributions.
+Lowever, certain state authorities or regulators may impose estactions from time to time that may prevent or limit a stock older's ability to participate in our distribution reinvestment plan.
+You should contact your broker or financial intermediary ecarding any such restrictions that may be applicable to your investment in shares of our common stock.